-Crandell Mountain Campground is closed due to extensive infrastructure damage from the Kenow Wildfire.
+Crandell Mountain Campground is closed due to damage sustained in the Kenow Wildfire.

 Campers must register (at kiosk or self-registration) with their camping unit prior to setting up camp.
 Both a camping permit and park pass, valid for the length of stay, are required.
 A nightly fire permit is also required each night you have a fire.
 Please display your camping permit in a visible location.

 Fires are permitted only in camp kitchens in Townsite Campground.
 All sites at Belly River Campground have campfire grills.
 A fire permit for each night you have a fire must be purchased at the self-registration booths at the campground.

 Please do not monopolize the common kitchens located throughout the campgrounds.
 Never store food or equipment in these buildings.
 Camping in shelters is not allowed, nor are pets permitted within the shelters.
 Alcohol may only be consumed on your campsite.
 Please refrain from using kitchen shelters during quiet hours.

 Quiet hours are from 10 pm to 7 am.
 Generator use is limited to 7 am to 9 am, 11 am to 1 pm, 5 pm to 7 pm.
 Loud partying and rowdiness are not permitted at any time.